CallunaLessThan3/iris-core/README.md

-# iris-core
+# The core for iris
-The core keybinds for Starcraft 2 adapted to the iris (In all of the screenshots, left half is base layer, right half is layer activated by Fn1)
+The core keybinds for Starcraft 2 adapted to the iris In all of the screenshots, left half is base layer (L1), right half is layer activated by Fn1 (L2)

 ## Layout v1
 ![Keyboard layout editor screenshot](https://raw.githubusercontent.com/CallunaLessThan3/iris-core/main/iris-core-v1.png)
+### Main changes
+- Using Fn instead of Alt due to lack of keys available
+  - Standard core uses ~34 keys, only 28 available
+- 8 commands on L1, 6 pushed to L2
+- Home row: CG, CMD, CG, CMD --> CG, CMD, CMD, CG

+**Notes**
+- This is the first time using or making a layout for the core

+---
+ty for Edennil and others in The Core discord server for help <33